Click on program title for more information.

 Medically Needy: The Medically Needy Medicaid program is for members whose income is too high for Medicaid.
 However, if your medical costs are so high that they use up most of you income, you may qualify for some payment help through the Medically Needy program.
 If you qualify, you will be responsible for paying some of the costs of your medical expenses; this is called a "spend down".

-Mental Health and Substance Abuse Treatment (The Iowa Plan): Almost everyone who is eligible for Iowa Medicaid is automatically eligible for mental health and substance abuse treatment.
+Mental Health and Substance Abuse Treatment: Almost everyone who is eligible for Iowa Medicaid is automatically eligible for mental health and substance abuse treatment.
 Excluded are those who have a spenddown for eligibility and those persons who reside in one of the DHS resource centers.